apache/dolphinscheduler/docs/docs/en/architecture/design.md

 Next to the main point, we divide the task nodes in the workflow into two types.

-- One is a business node, which corresponds to an actual script or process command, such as shell node, MR node, Spark node, and dependent node.
+- One is a business task, which corresponds to an actual script or process command, such as Shell task, SQL task, and Spark task.

-- Another is a logical node, which does not operate actual script or process command, but only logical processing to the entire process flow, such as sub-process sections.
+- Another is a logical task, which does not operate actual script or process command, but only logical processing to the entire process flow, such as sub-process task, dependent task.

-Each **business node** can configure the number of failed retries.
-When the task node fails, it will automatically retry until it succeeds or exceeds the retry times. **Logical node** failure retry is not supported, but the tasks in the logical node support.
+**Business node** can configure the number of failed retries.
+When the task node fails, it will automatically retry until it succeeds or exceeds the retry times. **Logical node** failure retry is not supported.

 If there is a task failure in the workflow that reaches the maximum retry times, the workflow will fail and stop, and the failed workflow can be manually re-run or process recovery operations.